Batsuit: Cape

 As different artists have taken over the responsibility of drawing the costume, the details of the suit have changed considerably.
 The first version of the cape was a wing-like structure that may have been inspired by drawings by Leonardo da Vinci.
 This eventually evolved into a more cape-like design of varying length with scalloped edges to resemble the wings of a bat.

 The material of the cape has varied with different writers, sometimes being depicted as bulletproof and fire resistant, and other times being made of simple fabric that tears easily and is continuously replaced.
 For example, in the Batman: The Animated Series episode "Robin's Reckoning", Batman fell through a floor heavily compromised by machine-gun fire and landed badly, hurting his leg.
 He ripped up his cape and used some pieces of broken wood to make an impromptu ankle splint.
 He is also commonly seen with the cape able to wrap around his entire body, usually whenever he is standing or sometimes when walking.

-The cape may also incorporate Nomex fire-resistant/retardant material (as demonstrated in the film Batman Forever and the Knightfall novelization by Denny O'Neil) and a Kevlar weave to slow the impact of bullets.
+The cape may also incorporate Nomex fire-resistant/retardant material (as demonstrated in the film Batman Forever and the Knightfall novelization by Dennis O'Neil) and a Kevlar weave to slow the impact of bullets.
 In The Dark Knight Strikes Again, the ends of the cape contained razor-sharp blades which Batman used to slice through several corrupt government officials.